 • Time Share Assignment (if owned)

-All documents will be notarized, and Deeds will be recorded with the County Recorder’s Office.
+All documents will be notarized and witnessed, and Deeds will be recorded with the County Recorder’s Office.

 This term identifies the person who is named to execute all conditions of your estate, all terms of the will and who will be the administrator of the estate.
 The probate court names the executor, upon the filing of a person’s Last Will and Testament.
 When there is a named executor, the probate court will have the final say in who will be the executor.
 The executor may also be referred to as, “personal representative.”
 The word executor refers to a male.

-This is a person who has the ultimate responsibility for all assets of another, and acts as a steward in common law or a religious sense.
+This is a person or entity who has the ultimate responsibility for all assets of another, this person or entity acts as a steward in common law or a religious sense.
 A fiduciary must act faithfully when administrating another’s affairs, without regard to their own interests.
-A trust fiduciary is also referred to as a trust administrator.
-Our law office provides this service to all clients.
+A Trust fiduciary is also referred to as a Trust administrator, Estate Planning Legal Center, provides this service to many of our clients.